20Tauri/DoxyDoxygen/README.md

    * Apex (using Java syntax)
    * Groovy (using Java syntax)

-And those languages cannot be parsed, but re-wrapped, continued...
+And those languages cannot be parsed, but wrapped, continued...

    * AppleScript
    * ActionScript